Template Customization Guide

 📱

-Single-Player Experiences
+Single-Player Experience

-• Disable enableMultiplayer in FirebaseIntegration
+• Turn off enableMultiplayer in FirebaseIntegration

-• Keep U3D character controller
+• Keep the character controller + interactivity

-• Keep quest system and monetization tools
+• Keep media and monetization tools

 🎨